WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](https://github.com/nopara73/zerolink#3-signing-phase) by building the CoinJoin transaction with all the registered inputs, the anonset outputs, and the change outputs.
 He sends this transaction to all the Alice's of this round.
-Each Alice verifies that: [i] the committed round hash is equal to the hash of all the inputs in the proposed transaction; and [ii] her inputs and outputs are correctly included.
+Each Alice verifies that:

+* The committed round hash is equal to the hash of all the inputs in the proposed transaction.
+* Her inputs and outputs are correctly included.

 Then she signs the transaction with the private keys of her inputs.
 Alice sends the uniqueID, the signature and the input index to the coordinator, who then verifies this information.